mvolkmann/blog/src/swift/Fastlane.md

    contain the files `Appfile` and `Fastfile`.
    When the option "Automate screenshots" is selected, this directory will also contain the files `Snapfile`, and `SnapshotHelper.swift`.
+1. Add the `fastlane` directory and the files `Gemfile` and `Gemfile.lock` to the Xcode project.

+   1. Select File ...
+Add Files to "{project-name}"...
+   1. Select the `fastlane` directory.
+   1. Click the "Add" button.

-1. Add the `fastlane` directory to the Xcode project and to the git repository.
+1. Add the `fastlane` directory and the files `Gemfile` and `Gemfile.lock` to the git repository.

 ### Authentication